Antala/jean-type-check/README.md

 ### isEmptyObject(o)

-Checks if passed element is an empty object
+Checks if provided element is an empty object

 **Parameters**
 - **o**: `Any` - element to be checked